jspm/node-importmap-loader/readme.md

 #### 2. Execute

-With a `node.importmap` defined in your working directory, run
+With an `importmap.json` defined in your working directory, run

 ```bash
 load-node-importmap <file-to-execute>